13 May 2013

 VINTAGE DAVID PALMER DIVE, VINTAGE KARIM DARWISH EXECUTION

 Some vintage stuff in vintage quality (unfortunately), but it makes me miss David Palmer and his crazy dives (which were in such interesting opposition with the general discipline and steadiness of his game).
-The rally is also telling stories about the Dark Prince, Karim Darwish, who after winning the rally, shows signs of being p... off instead of enjoying the crowd's celebration, having just one a spectacular rally that got him to matchpoint.
+The rally is also telling stories about the Dark Prince, Karim Darwish, who after winning the rally, shows signs of being p... off instead of enjoying the crowd's celebration, having just won a spectacular rally that got him to matchpoint.
 But okay, it's part of Darwish's character, he has never aimed to be a crowd-pleaser, however, in his prime times, he was both sharp as a knife and entertaining due to his deadly touch and exceptional reading of the game.
-He's not the old himself anymore, but he's still there as he has just recently proven by beating new ass Mohamed El Shorbagy 3:0 in the final of the CIMB KL Open.
+He's not the old himself anymore, but he's still there as he has just recently proven by beating new ace Mohamed El Shorbagy 3:0 in the final of the CIMB KL Open.

 20 March 2013